Parbelaez/mr_knowitall/README.md

 **NOTE:** when changing the winning_score variable, remember to update the [welcome.txt](./welcome.txt) file.

 ### Adding new questions

+All new questions all stored in the Google Sheets file, but the file can grow as much as needed/wanted.
+The code is already adapted to have as many questions per category as the programmer wants.

 ### Leader board (top n)